Sorry, we're closed

 You can also send it with a stamped addressed envelope.

-If you are registered for the Patient Access service please click this link https://www.patientaccess.com/ to go to the login screen.
-If you would like to register for Patient Access, simply come in to reception with a form of photo ID and we will print off your log in details for you.
+You can also order your medication online via Patient Access or the NHS app.
+If you would like to register for online services, simply come in to reception with a form of photo ID and we will print off your log in details for you.

 Alternatively, you can email your prescription request to us at: wiccg.spitalsurgeryprescriptionrequests@nhs.net